b-mcbride/onedrive-music-sync-android/README.md

-# onedrive-music-sync-android
+# OneDrive Music Sync for Android
-OneDrive Music Sync utility for Android
+One direction sync utility to pull down music files from OneDrive into Android local storage.